skhcjh231/blog-post/content/docs/spring24/12_/_index.md

 </div>
 </p>

 In Retrieval Performances, a slightly different trend emerged.
-Specifically, we found that there was little to no improvement in both image retrieval and text retrieval performance when the number of epochs exceeded eight.
+Specifically, they found that there was little to no improvement in both image retrieval and text retrieval performance when the number of epochs exceeded eight.

 ### Data Quality
-We also examined the impact of data quality by creating subsets of the 3.4B dataset based on image-text similarity, selecting the top 20%, 40%, 60%, and 80% highest-quality data.
+They also examined the impact of data quality by creating subsets of the 3.4B dataset based on image-text similarity, selecting the top 20%, 40%, 60%, and 80% highest-quality data.

 <p align="center">
     <img src="./Figure 5.png" width="800">